-How does it Work?
+How Does CIP Work?

 Let’s understand this concept, Stepwise.

-- Step 1: Srilankan seller will have to pay loading charge, transportation charge of the goods from the factory to Srilankan Port, and any freight charges that are charged for land transportation
+- Step 1: Srilankan seller will have to pay loading charge, transportation charge of the goods from the factory to Srilankan Port, and any freight charges that are charged for land transportation.

-- Step 2: When the goods reach the PORT, it needs to be stored in a warehouse that the seller will pay charges.
+- Step 2: When the goods reach the PORT, it needs to be stored in a warehouse where the seller will pay charges.
 The seller shall also bear the unloading charge at the port.

 - Step 4: Seller will pay the SEA Freight charges for the transport.

-- Step 6: Once the Goods reach New York port, then whether the Seller or Buyer will pay the unloading cost should be predefined as this may confuse.
+- Step 6: Once the Goods reach New York port, whether the Seller or Buyer will pay the unloading cost should be predefined as this may confuse.

 - It gives confidence to buyers as they are confident that there are trade rules that the seller can’t break.
 So this ultimately improves the frequency of purchase and sale of commodities between countries.

 - It is also helpful to sellers as they now know an agreed place where their responsibility ends.
-Earlier it was difficult for the seller to know where exactly their responsibility is over.
+Earlier it was difficult for the seller to know where exactly their responsibility was over.
 The buyer used to sue the seller whenever there used to be an obstacle in the transit.

 - It helps the seller to know the exact charges they will have to pay, so it helps them to add the costs to the selling price.